 Last drink orders at the bar will be at 9.55pm for guests who are staying at the hotel.
 Guests are then more than welcome to enjoy the drawing room and bar until a little later.

-Please leave your key in your room if you do not need to manually pay your bill.
+Please leave your key in your room if you do not pay your bill in reception.
 We would also appreciate it if all guests pop their heads into reception to let us know that they are leaving, both to bid you farewell and so that we can let our housekeeping team know that you have checked out.

 Please do not hesistate to get in touch with us if you have any further queries or worries about coming to stay at Penally Abbey or dine at Rhosyn Restaurant.